williamabrwolf/neural-template-gen/EXPERIMENTS.md

 - Ran:

-To train a dummy model locally (and step through the code):
+To train a dummy model remotely (and step through the code):

 ```
 time python chsmm.py \